2.15 Provisions, contingent liabilities and contingent assets

 2.24 Recent accounting pronouncements

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31,2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company
+For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 1,2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statement.

-Note 32 : Financial instruments and risk management - Financial risk management
+32 Financial instruments and risk management - Financial risk management

 The Company's activities are exposed to Credit risk, Market risk and Liquidity risk.
 The Company emphasises on risk management and has an enterprise wide approach to risk management.
 The Company's risk management and control procedures involve prioritization and continuing assessment of these risks and devises appropriate controls, evaluating and reviewing the control mechanism.